prcutler/castopod-user-guide/docs/instance/add-podcast.md

 ### Import the podcast

-To import a podcast, enter the podcast's Feed URL.
+To import a podcast, enter the podcast's **Feed URL**.
 The feed must be in XML or RSS format.
 You may want to validate the feed to make sure there are no errors in the RSS or XML feed prior to importing as errors may cause the import to fail.
 One popular feed validator is [Cast Feed Validator](https://www.castfeedvalidator.com) from Blubrry Podcasting.